 Don’t get me wrong go and visit those must see sites everyone is there to see but I wouldn’t recommend eating at any cafe or restaurant that is in sight of them.
 Prices will be higher, they will be full of tourists and the quality will be fine, but hardly great.
 Avoid the places with signs in English and workers with menus trying to pull you in like the plague.
 The same can be said (most of the time at least) for those chain brands you see everywhere.
 Walk away from the touristy spots, sometimes even just a street or two is all it takes.

 The best local eateries are often that, very local places away from the touristy crowds.
-They can often be simple, no English language signs or menus and can be a little intimidating, but don’t be afraid to step inside and ask a question or point to something that takes your fancy.
+They can often be simple little holes in the wall, filled with locals and have no English language signs or menus, and this can be a little intimidating, but don’t be afraid to step inside and ask a question or point to something that takes your fancy.
 I have lost count of the amount of times I have ended up with the strangest collection of dishes on my table, but I have always enjoyed trying them out!

 Many hostels, guesthouses and tour operators will have a variety of food tours that you can go on.
 The problem with these is that they are often rushed and you only get a sample of the places you are eating at, but they are really good for just getting a taster to find out what you do or don’t like.
 You can always go back to your favourite spots another time.
 Another advantage to these is that you can make friends quite easily with others on the same tour.